tridactyl/tridactyl/design.md

 * bookmarks (auto completion, obvious)
 * windows (buffers)
 * webNavigation (autocmds) - maybe content script would just do this for us.

-### Stuff we want to do that I know how to do:

-* Show hints:
-    * For each link in viewport (how to restrict to viewport?):
-        * Add an element styled to appear on top of it
-        * Listen for keystrokes.
-    * Does vimperator just go for <a> tags?
-I think it probably knows about elements that can be clicked for other effects.
-* Change tab
-    * tabs.update(tabtodisplay, {active: true})
-* Change window focus
-    * windows.update(windowtofocus, {focused: true})

-### Stuff I don't know how to do:

-* Use promises properly.
-* Use promises from a sane language (coffeescript, livescript, elm, etc).
-* Find promises to cancel their chain.
-* Communication between background and content scripts.

-* Access a single tab's history
-* scroll
-* print
-* zoom
-* access OS clipboards

-* redo/undo (in text boxes)

-* ff elctrolysis framework (concurrency)
-    * Do we automatically use it with we're using webextensions?
-Seems unlikely...
-    * How to store state?
-        * e.g. command history, marks, mappings, configuration, autocmd registry,

 ## Vimperator features in sort of priority order for a MVP